 That’s where the “Structural Commentaries (User’s Guide NBC 2020: Part 4 of Division B)"—specifically Commentary I on Wind Load and Effects—becomes your best friend.
 Too many of us treat it as optional reading, but it’s more like the official user manual for one of the most complex load sources we design for.

-This post is a high-level guide to help you navigate Commentary I more effectively, whether you’re a junior engineer tackling your first big project or a seasoned vet looking for a quick refresher on the latest changes.
-We’ll break down its structure and highlight the practical insights that can save you time and prevent headaches.
+What follows is a high-level guide to navigating Commentary I more effectively, whether you’re a junior engineer tackling your first big project or a seasoned vet looking for a quick refresher on the latest changes.
+It highlights the structure of the commentary and the practical insights that can save you time and prevent headaches.

 Before you even think about calculating (p = I_W qC_e C_t C_g C_p), your first stop should be the commentary.
 It explains the philosophy behind the code provisions.
 More importantly, it gives you a roadmap.